aymeniq/Oddlab/README.md

 # Implementation
 Oddlab is a python program that runs on the Ryu controller and builds a multi-rooted K-4 fat-tree DCN using mininet as a real-time network emulator and the OpenFlow protocol 1.3.
 The testbed has 16 hosts connected to twenty-four-port OpenFlow switches, each of which comprises four pods with four core switches.
 To maintain connection precision in the mininet's real-time environment, the link capacity through the DCN is set to 10 Mbps.

-The work has been published as a paper in Ann.
-Telecommun. journal (Springer Nature).
+The work has been published as a paper in the Annals of Telecommunications journal (Springer Nature).

 Alawadi, A.H., Molnár, S. Oddlab: fault-tolerant aware load-balancing framework for data center networks.
 Ann.
 Telecommun.
 (2021). https://doi.org/10.1007/s12243-021-00898-0